ClementNerma/Rave/docs/master.md

 The big advantage of checksum is that it highly reduces the risks to get invalid values, but the downside is that both serialization and unserialization will be considerably slower.

-### Overloading operators
+### Arithmetic overloads

-Some operators can be overloaded in a class, allowing to use them on the class' instances:
+Some arithmetic operators can be overloaded in a class, allowing to use them on the class' instances:

 ```sn
 class MyInt {